FIRE-Phoebe/Pewlett-Hackard-Analysis/README.md

 ## Summary
-As we analyze the employee data, there are 7 roles will need to be filled as the "silver tsunami" begins to make an impact.In addition, Pewlett-Hackard Company has not enough empoyees to qualified, who retirement-ready employees in the departments to mentor the next generation.
-Especially in the Managerment role, employees who have the manager titles not even show on the mentorship list.
+As we analyze the employees' data, there are 7 roles will need to be filled as the "silver tsunami" that begins to make an impact.
+In addition, Pewlett-Hackard Company has not enough empoyees to qualified , who retirement-ready employees in the departments to mentor the next generation.
+Especially in the Managerment's role, employees who have the manager titles are not even showed on the mentorship list.

   **Insight for mentorship count by titles:**